Kardbord/UnixCheatSheet-Website/README.md

 This is just a basic starter website.
-Nothing special at all, just dusting off the html knowledge and re-learning how to use it.
+Nothing special at all, just learning how to use HTML5.